FongYoong/ari-docs/docs/features/examples.md

 ***
 ## Estimating Pi, **π**, with Monte Carlo

 * Check out page 3 of [this document (PDF)](https://arxiv.org/ftp/arxiv/papers/1909/1909.13212.pdf) for more info.
+* Increase the number of iterations or samples to get a more accurate answer.

 !!! example ""